gnunn1/modernize-apps-jboss/docs/cdk-docs/md/05-reactive-microservices.md

 **THIS WILL NOT WORK!**

-The reason that it doesn't work is that when we calling `setupConfiguration()` the `ConfigStore` will execute synchronously, but the actual retrieval of the configuration values is asynchronous and while the program is waiting for async operation like opening a file and read it the `start()` method will continue to run and when it gets to `Integer serverPort = config().getInteger("http.port", 8889);` the value has not been populated yet.
-E.g. the config `http.port` will fail and the default value of `8889` will always be used.
+The reason that it doesn't work is that when we calling `setupConfiguration()`, the `ConfigStore` will execute synchronously, but the actual retrieval of the configuration values is asynchronous, and while the program is waiting for async operations like opening a file and read it, the `start()` method will continue to run, and when it gets to `Integer serverPort = config().getInteger("http.port", 10080);` the value has not been populated yet, e.g. the config `http.port` will fail and the default value of `8889` will always be used.

 **1. Load configuration and other Verticles**